• Chatbot

 DNB Norden Indeks

-DNB Norden Indeks is passively managed, i.e. the aim is to mirror the return of the fund’s reference index, VINX Benchmark Cap.
+DNB Norden Indeks is passively managed, i.e. the aim is to mirror the return of the fund’s benchmark index, VINX Benchmark Cap.

 Investing in DNB Norden Indeks gives broad exposure across sectors in the Nordic stock market.
 When a mutual fund is “index-following”, it means it tries to invest in the securities that the reference index is composed of, so that, as far as possible, the fund is a reflection of it, albeit with a few inconsistencies.